Stanford cancels classes, will remain ‘in the dark’ for days to come

 “PG&E will be able to perform repairs to the main power feed (Jefferson Line) to the Stanford Campus and local communities in 2-3 days.”

-Conference activities are also being held in alternative spaces.
-For the remainder of the week, Bing Nursery School, Madera Grove, the Stanford Children’s Center and Stock Farm Road childcare facilities will be closed.
+Alongside classes, conference activities are being held in alternative spaces.
+For the remainder of the week, Bing Nursery School, Madera Grove, CCSC and Stock Farm Road childcare facilities will also be closed.

 For graduate students who need immediate assistance, Miranda wrote that they can contact the graduate life dean on call by either emailing a message with phone number and reason for paging to [email protected].
 Students can also contact the Stanford Operator at (650) 723-7288 and provide them with pager ID #25085.

-Note: This article has been updated to reflect new information shared with the Stanford community on the power restoration timeline.